RahulParajuli/RahulParajuli/README.md

 ## I'm a  Developer and Learner!
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love swimming, play basketball and also love lofi musics.

 - 🔭 I’m currently working at Eydean Inc
 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me: rahul.parajuli27@gmail.com
-- ⚡ Fun fact: I binge code
+- ⚡ Fun fact: I binge code, beside that I love swimming, play basketball and also love lofi musics.
 <!-- - 👯 I’ -->
 <!-- - 🤔 I’m looking for help with  -->